SimCMinMax/AutoSimC/README.md

 ## Input.txt
-Follow the example that is downloaded and modify it with your own character
+Follow the example that is downloaded and modify it with your own character.

 For the gear part, simply copy the gear part of the SimulationCraft addon.
-If you want to test different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ")
+If you want to test different gear, add the simulationcraft string of the gear separated with a pipe ( the caracter " | ").
 Example :

     neck=,id=130234,enchant_id=5890,bonus_id=1762/689/600/670,gem_id=130220|,id=134529,enchant_id=5890,bonus_id=3413/1808/1507/3336,gem_id=130220